 -Carl Jung (Swiss Psychologist, 1875 -1961)

 I am a psychologist living in Southern California with my wife and daughter.
 I joined the clubhouse as a proud Doctor Who fan-girl later in life, though my first TV memory is of Star Trek on our black and white TV.
 I find Doctor Who to be the perfect mixture of curiosity, courage, adventure, hope, whipped up with a large helping of witty cleverness, paired with some core existential questions asked by puddingheads everywhere and served with absurdity and flair.
 The psychological aspects of these stories are wonderful and irrresistible.
-Despite the Doctor’s much touted “alienness,” I find him to be terribly human.
-And, if he isn’t responding to a situation as a human would, his companions are.
+Despite the Doctor’s much touted “alienness,” I find the character to be terribly human.
+And, if he/she isn’t responding to a situation as a human would, his/her companions are.
 The Tardis crew, whomever they may be in the moment, gives us an opportunity to explore our own humanity.

 I had known that I needed to starting writing for a few years.
 Yet, every time I sat down to write for my professional website, I completely lacked inspiration.
 In the meantime, I was chatting with anyone who would listen about the interesting psychology of Doctor Who.

 Then, in what we shrinks would call a gestalt moment, I realized that writing about anything would be better than not writing at all.
 Since I felt curious and captivated by this TV show, why not write about it?